AceHawk75/X-Plane11/README.md

 So for each integration task we will find a corresponding XPUIPC.CFG section and a .lua code section.
 Both need to be implemented for the solution to work.

+Acronyms used:
+CFY:    Cockpit for You.
+Used when referring to the Throttle Quadrant (TQ) hardware.(www.cockpitforyou.com)
+XPUIPC: FSUIPC "emulator" for Xplane (

 Often times the work is a cat and mouse game.
 We have to decide who to follow when a change is made.
 CFY, Xplane or the aircraft.
 - Sometimes the aircraft is the driver